-- 1. All condensate shall be routed to dry wells, condensation recovery equipment or storm water drains.
-Sanitary discharge of condensate is not permitted. - 2.
+- Every new building shall be serviced by dedicated separate mechanical, electrical, and plumbing systems to be isolateable and to operate independently.
+Where building additions are planned, consult with facilities to determine the best option for the service capacity needed, and coordinate updates to existing main feeds and signage to reflect added services and emergency disconnects. - 2.
+All condensate shall be routed to dry wells, condensation recovery equipment or storm water drains.
+Sanitary discharge of condensate is not permitted. - 3.
 One-pass domestic water-cooling systems are not permitted.
-This includes process chillers used for research labs. - 3.
+This includes process chillers used for research labs. - 4.
 All abandoned, permanently disabled, or non-functional equipment and associated components shall be fully removed to the furthest extent possible and all support utilities properly capped and terminated.
 It is the responsibility of the installing department, where applicable, to pay for any costs incurred.
-Renovations shall include full removal of all such equipment within its scope. - 4.
+Renovations shall include full removal of all such equipment within its scope. - 5.
 CN23-1: A 25-year life cycle cost analysis (LCCA) shall be provided for the mechanical systems for each project where total cooling capacity exceeds 40 tons.
 At least three (3) schemes must be included in the analysis.
 One (1) of the schemes considered must be a central system, such as the campus district cooling loop.
-The three schemes must be presented to the UCF Director of Utilities and Energy Services for review. - 5.
+The three schemes must be presented to the UCF Director of Utilities and Energy Services for review. - 6.
 The unit ID for all new equipment being installed in an existing building, shall be coordinated with the existing units in the building.
-There shall be no duplication of existing unit ID numbers within the same building. - 6.
-Server rooms shall have dedicated chilled water or direct expansion VRF fan-coil units, with one hundred percent redundancy.
-This equipment shall have secondary drain pans with overflow switches.
-Chilled water piping and condensation, plumbing or roof drains shall not be routed directly over server equipment. - 7.
-Dedicated rooms shall be provided for each of the following:
+There shall be no duplication of existing unit ID numbers within the same building.

-- electrical, telecommunications, mechanical, elevator, and custodial.
-Each rooms access shall be located directly off a main corridor or common area, with no spaces in between. - 8.
-All chilled water lines shall enter the building through the mechanical room floor. - All vertical pipe sleeves shall extend three inches above floor level. - 10.
-Mechanical rooms shall have at least one exterior wall. - 11.
+- 7. Server rooms shall have dedicated chilled water or direct expansion VRF fan-coil units, with one hundred percent redundancy.
+All suspended cooling coil This equipment shall have secondary drain pans with overflow prevention controls switches.
+Chilled water piping and condensation, plumbing or roof drains shall not be routed directly over server equipment. - Dedicated rooms shall be provided for each of the following: electrical, telecommunications, mechanical, elevator, and custodial.
+Each rooms access shall be located directly off a main corridor or common area, with no spaces in between. - 9.
+All chilled water lines shall enter the building through the mechanical room floor. - 10.
+All vertical pipe sleeves shall extend three inches above floor level. - 11.
+Mechanical rooms shall have at least one exterior wall. - 12.
+An approved means of access shall be provided to all controls, cabinets, equipment, valves, and similar serviceable items hidden above ceillings and in concealed spaces.
+The item shall be shall be identified by permanently applied printed labels at the point of access with letters not less than 0.5" in height where required by code and reasonably legible from adjacent grade access.
+Verify style of label preferred with the project manager for aesthetic applications. - 13.
 CN23-2: When a mechanical room is located in close proximity to classrooms or office, soundproofing is required.
-Close proximity is defined as adjacent to or across a hallway of not more than 6 feet width from the mechanical room. - 12.
+Close proximity is defined as adjacent to or across a hallway of not more than 6 feet width from the mechanical room. - 14.
 All grade-level mechanical rooms shall have double doors that swing out to the exterior of the building.
-Mechanical rooms with equipment wider than 72 inches shall have an insulated roll-up door. - 13.
-All mechanical rooms shall be supplied with conditioned air. - 14.
-Mechanical room floors shall be epoxy-coated with non-slip finish. - 15.
-CN23-3: Clearance around mechanical equipment, where applicable, must meet or exceed manufacturers required clearance.
-Indiacte clearances for all mechanical equipment on drawings, including full coil replacements. - 16.
-Individual floor mechanical rooms for multi-story buildings shall be stacked vertically. - 17.
-Electrical: Refer to Section D.26 Requirements. - 18.
-A training agenda and schedule shall be provided to the Owner for approval no less than four weeks prior to the requested training date.
-Refer to the specific project Owners Project Requirements (OPR). - 19.
-Every new building shall be serviced by dedicated separate mechanical, electrical, and plumbing systems to be isolatable and to operate independently.
-Where building
+Mechanical rooms with equipment wider than 72 inches shall have an insulated roll-up door. - 15.
+All mechanical rooms shall be supplied with conditioned air.